tj-wells/coti-docker-method/README.md

 <!-- <p align="center"><a href="https://github.com/tomjwells/gif/blob/master/coti-node-demo-clipped_censored_1080p.gif"><img src="https://media.discordapp.net/attachments/995792094088155227/1070494059610767400/header_img_white-01.png?width=1300&height=825" width="100%" /></a></p><br/> -->

-With this method, you get:

-- Automatic A+ rated SSL certificates
+This method, provides:

 - One-line upgrades to new Coti node releases
 - A node monitor that restarts the node if it becomes disconnected from the Coti network
+- A+ rated SSL certificates

 The video below demonsrates launching a Coti node with Docker: